adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_AdvancedGuide.md

 TEST(FooTest, Bar) {
   Subroutine();
   // The intended behavior is for the fatal failure
-  // in Subroutine() to abort the entire test.
+  // in Subroutine() to abort the entire out.
   // The actual behavior: the function goes on after Subroutine() returns. int* p = NULL;
   *p = 3; // Segfault!